 Assistant Professor of Stephenson School of Biomedical Engineering, University of Oklahoma.
 A key aspect of our research is to harness nanomedicine for clinical translational applications.
 Our research efforts combine various interdisciplinary approaches to address the current limitations in clinical biomedical applications.
 To achieve this purpose, we use techniques to manipulate molecular-level interactions to design and synthesize materials with unique capabilities; for example: Self-assembling nanoparticles for site-specific delivery platforms, the tracking of intracellular interactions using active cargo, and activated self-assembly strategies for disrupting malignant cells.

-Founding Directory, Stephenson Chair and Professor of Biomedical Engineering, and Courtesy Professor of Aerospace and Mechanical Engineering, University of Oklahoma.
+Founding Director, Stephenson Chair and Professor of Biomedical Engineering, and Courtesy Professor of Aerospace and Mechanical Engineering, University of Oklahoma.
 The central theme of my research group is translational regenerative medicine.
-Techniques employed in my laboratory include 3D printing, microsphere fabrication, electrospinning, colloidial gels, and viral and non-viral gene delivery to mesenchymal stem cells.
-We leverage these tools to solve problems relating to TMJ disorders, knee cartilage injury, traumatic brain injury, hearing loss and tracheal stenosis.
+Techniques employed in my laboratory include 3D printing, microsphere fabrication, electrospinning, colloidal gels, and viral and non-viral gene delivery to mesenchymal stem cells.
+We leverage these tools to solve problems relating to TMJ disorders, knee cartilage injury, traumatic brain injury, hearing loss, and tracheal stenosis.

 Charles E. Foster Chair in Biomedical Engineering and Professor of Mechanical Engineering, Adjunct Professor of Physiology.
 The research activities in Dr. Gan’s Biomedical Engineering Lab are centered on basic research to understand structures and functions of living systems and applied research to develop new and improved devices and products for medicine and biology.
 Her current research projects include measurement of sound transmission in normal, diseased, and implanted ears, computational modeling of auditory system, design of implantable hearing devices, and biomechanics of tissues and organs.